Fun for everyone at the AACA Museum!

-#PokemonGo has obviously exploded in popularity!
-For those of you who are already in to it, we have a #PokeGym and two #PokeStops on our property, not to mention all those you can find while walking through our exhibits!
+#PokemonGo is an online game that has captured the attention of many players over the last couple of years.
+For those of you who are already playing it, we have a #PokeGym and two #PokeStops on our property, not to mention all those Pokemon you can find while walking through our exhibits.
 Please do not go beyond any barriers to capture a Pokemon.
 (Definitely never thought we’d be saying that!)

 Post the Pokemon you find during your visit using #AACAMuseumPokemonGo